r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 To apply the patch, install `pacman -S patch` and then run `patch -p0 < nostatic.diff`.
 The patch is available [here](nostatic.diff).
-Do *not* use this patch with RTools nor with any other toolchain that uses static libraries.
+Do *not* use this patch with Rtools nor with any other toolchain that uses static libraries.

 Patch R's make file for Msys2 library naming, applying [this](extlib.diff)